 Jump to:

-- Pound Cake - if you make your own pound cake, be sure and make it enough in advance that it has time to cool completely before you make your Berry Trifle.
+- Pound Cake - if you make your own pound cake, be sure and make it enough in advance that it has time to cool completely.
 Or, you could also make this Lemon Bundt Cake recipe and use about 1 pound, cut into cubes.
 Store bought pound cake makes this recipe super simple, too.
+Angel Food Cake is another great option.

 - Whipping Cream - be sure to use heavy whipping cream and make sure it’s nice and cold before whipping.